Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 | I overthink | The strategist | Certainty before risking action |

-IFS and related parts approaches have some preliminary clinical research, but the evidence base is still developing and should be held cautiously.9 For self-practice, keep the frame modest: parts language can help you become curious instead of fused.
+IFS and related parts approaches have some preliminary clinical research, but the evidence base is still developing and should be held cautiously.3 For self-practice, keep the frame modest: parts language helps you become curious instead of fused with whatever just hijacked you.

 A clean parts dialogue has three rules: